murp999/murp999.github.io/about.md

 title: About
 ---

-## Welcome to my MSc A.I.
-E-Portfolio website.
+## Welcome to my MSc Artificial Intelligence E-Portfolio.

 ## Why